Projectslearner/Arduino-uno-Gyroscope/README.md

    - Connect the Arduino to your computer using a USB cable.

 4. **Observe the Data:**
    - To read data from the MPU-6050, you typically need to upload a sketch to the Arduino.
-However, here's a simple setup to ensure everything is connected correctly without using code:
+However, here's a simple setup to ensure everything is connected correctly without using code.